-Form Name Form ID Navigation Usage Reconciliations W09131D Manual Reconciliation (G09209), Manual Reconciliation Use this form to select the type of reconciliation.
-Bank Account Reconciliation W09131A Select Bank Account Reconciliation on the Reconciliations form.
+Form Name Form ID Navigation Usage Bank Account Reconciliation W09131A Manual Reconciliation (G09209), select Bank Account Reconciliation.
 Manually reconcile or unreconcile bank account transactions.
-Reference 3 Selection W09131J On the Bank Account Reconciliation form, select the row that corresponds to the desired transaction and then select Reconcile Toggle from the Row menu.
-Enter a number for the transaction and specify the date that the transaction cleared the bank.
-Note: The Cleared Date field, in which you specify the date, appears only if you set the Cleared Date processing option to 1.
+Bank Account Reconciliation Reference W09131J On the Bank Account Reconciliation form, select the row that corresponds to the desired transaction and then select Reconcile Toggle from the Row menu.
+Enter a reconciliation reference number for the transaction and specify the date that the transaction cleared the bank.
+Note: You must set the processing option to 1 of either Cleared Date field or Bank Account Reconciliation to display the Bank Account Reconciliation Reference form.